Sneham14/FlightPricePredictor/README.md

 # FlightPricePredictor

 The Flight Price Predictor is a web application designed to provide users with estimated flight prices based on various parameters.
-By utilizing machine learning algorithms, the app predicts flight prices and assists users in making informed decisions about their travel plans.
+By using Random Forest regressor model, the app predicts flight prices and assists users in making informed decisions about their travel plans.

 Getting Started To access the application, follow these steps: